What is Everything But The Turkey (EBTT)?

 EBTT is an event organized by the Edlavitch JCC's Morris Cafritz Center for Community Service where volunteers prepare Thanksgiving-themed side dishes that help those experiencing hunger and homelessness in the District enjoy some Thanksgiving warmth and cheer the week of the Thanksgiving holiday.

 We run the program for two days to allow more people to be able to enjoy it - but there is absolutely no difference between the first and second night so feel free to sign up for the date that is most convenient for you.

 Everything...but the turkey?
 Why don't we make the turkey?

-The turkeys are paired with those provided by our partner DC Central Kitchen.
+We make the side dishes that are paired with turkeys provided by our partner organization, DC Central Kitchen.

 I am not Jewish, can I participate?

 Why is there a $20 charge to participate?

 We request a tax-deductible donation to help us cover the cost of food and supplies.
 Your donation is going directly towards the food we are preparing for those in need.
 If you would like to participate but are unable to make the donation, please contact Sonya and we will work with you to be able to take part in the event.